 Scores below 243.
 Students scoring in this range will be placed in Algebra and Trigonometry with the following conditions:

 - The student will be limited to four (4) courses in the fall semester;

 - The student will be required to complete six (6) hours per week of mandatory tutoring in Algebra and Trigonometry during the fall semester.
 This tutoring is offered at no cost to the student at the Academic Resource Center

 If the student successfully completes one of the following options, the above conditions will be lifted:

 Option 1: Complete the Intermediate Algebra course offered during the summer semester at MMA, earning a grade of “C” or better.

-Option 3: Complete an Intermediate Algebra course during the summer at another accredited institution of higher education, earning a grade of "B" or better.
+Option 2: Complete an Intermediate Algebra course during the summer at another accredited institution of higher education, earning a grade of "B" or better.
 The student must request that the institution forward to the MMA Registrar an official transcript showing the course and grade.
 Note: The transcript must be received by the Registrar prior to the first day of fall orientation.
 On-line courses, or hybrid course will NOT fulfill this requirement.